We care for Thomas Pond

 In 2023, TPIA measured higher Phosphorous than in prior years.

-TPIA Purpose
+TPIA Mission and Purpose

 (1) to maintain and preserve mutually agreeable water levels through the acquisition and operation of the Thomas Pond Dam and to act relative to the repair and on-going maintenance of said Dam, and